Benchmarking Differentially Private Tabular Data Synthesis: Experimental Setup

 Various evaluation approaches have been proposed~\cite{zhang2021privsyn, mckenna2022aim, du2024towards}.
 However, most current works focus on comparing synthesis utility, or how similar synthetic data is to real data.
 While utility is important, algorithm efficiency is also a critical factor in algorithm selection.
 Therefore, we mainly consider the following metrics.

-\textbf{Machine Learning Efficiency (higher is better)}.
-A widely accepted metric for evaluating generated data is its performance on downstream tasks.
-A common approach involves training Machine Learning (ML) models on the generated data and assessing their performance on test data.
+\textbf{Machine learning efficacy (higher is better)}.
+A widely accepted metric for evaluating generated data is training downstream machine learning (ML) models on the generated data and assessing their performance on test data.
 The previous works~\cite{zhang2021privsyn, kotelnikov2023tabddpm, du2024towards} typically select one or more ML models as downstream tasks.
 It’s important to note that a large number of models do not necessarily lead to a fairer evaluation.
 Generally, simpler models have weaker data-fitting capabilities, which cannot reach fair conclusions.
-In our comparison, we therefore selected four machine learning models known for strong performance across various datasets: MLP, CatBoost, XGBoost, and Random Forest.
-We report the average F1 score on held-out test data as our metric value, and other related metrics, such as AUC and accuracy, are provided in the appendix.
+In our comparison, we therefore selected four deep learning models known for strong performance across various datasets: MLP, CatBoost, XGBoost, and Random Forest.
+We report the average F1 score on held-out test data as our metric value, and other related metrics, such as AUC and accuracy, are provided in the appendix of our full paper~\cite{chen2025benchmarking}.

 Another justification is that we use the test dataset instead of the training dataset for evaluation for this and the remaining metrics.
 While both approaches have been employed in previous works, we opt to use test data for evaluation due to the belief that it better reflects an algorithm's generalization ability.